shift0965/leetcode-clone/README.md

 - Applied a worker instance and child processes to securely execute user code and validate its output.
 - Implemented a separate worker server to handle heavy tasks, preventing overload on the express server.
 - Utilized a worker queue to efficiently manage traffic from the express server.
-- Built the worker server with **Bun** instead of Node.js, resulting in a three-fold increase in user capacity.
+- Built the worker server with Bun instead of Node.js, resulting in a three-fold increase in user capacity.
 - Implemented code error detection to notify users of any errors in their code, including excessively large output and potential infinite loops.

 ### Contest
 - Enabled real-time code updates through **Redis pub-sub** and **Socket.IO**.
 - Stored game states in the database, providing players and hosts with a seamless experience by allowing them to refresh and reconnect effortlessly.
-- The host can watch the progress of every player's contest and interact with them through **Bullet Screen**.
+- The host can watch the progress of every player's contest and interact with them through Bullet Screen.

-### CICD
-- Automated deployment and testing using GitHub Actions CI/CD and Docker on AWS.

 ## Load Test